This website is intended for US Healthcare Professionals.

 Epoetin Alfa:

-of patients discontinued treatment due to an adverse reaction
+of patients discontinued treatment due to an adverse event

 Discontinuations due to disease progression